IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Usage notes
 1. The first time the utility file system is used, DSFS will format the file system for its use.

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 81

 MOUNT

-· If the data set has a key label, then DSFS will initialize the file system so that it encrypts any file contents that are stored in the utility file system.
+Â· If the data set has a key label, then DSFS will initialize the file system so that it encrypts any file contents that are stored in the utility file system.
 DSFS must have access to the key label.
-· If the COMPRESS=ON IDFPRMxx parameter option is specified and the file system has not been formatted yet (first mount) then the file system is initialized so that any file contents are stored in compressed format in the file system.
+Â· If the COMPRESS=ON IDFPRMxx parameter option is specified and the file system has not been formatted yet (first mount) then the file system is initialized so that any file contents are stored in compressed format in the file system.
 COMPRESS only affects first-time mounts of the utility file system.
 DSFS also attempts to fix its file cache in memory by using zEDC services to allow for compression.
 2. After the mount, DSFS will check the IDFPRMxx configuration file for the FSFULL parameter setting.
 If FSFULL is set, DSFS initializes the utility file system to report space usage based on the FSFULL setting.

 Example 1